 This is all just a really long-winded way of saying that I have new stuff coming.
 Soon-ish.
 There’s a lit crit piece later this summer that’s part of a collection I’m truly honored to be a part of.
 And my newest short story will appear in a really fun upcoming anthology collection–more on both soon.

 There’s also novels.
 Plural.
 When you’ll be able to get your hands on them is anyone’s guess, but they’re coming.
 One manuscript dates back to 2015, and it’s my most ambitious book to date.
-So ambitious that I wound up shoving it into a digital drawer for two years to let it marinade.
+So ambitious that I wound up shoving it into a digital drawer for two years to let it marinate.
 I think I’ve cultivated my skills over the last two and a half years to the point where I’m ready to dust it off and sew it up.
 I wouldn’t say it’s just around the corner, but it’s coming.

 One of the downsides of writing at this level is that you’re always trying to prove yourself–at least to yourself.
 But if you don’t have another book on the horizon, almost always, people tend to believe you’ve up and quit.
 I haven’t quit, but since I’m going beyond a calendar year without anything new, it felt like a good time to let people know there’s more coming.